MuayThaiLegz/ScientificMethod_ForInvesting-/README.md

 ---

 # Scikit-learn
+We used Scikit-learn

+We used StandardScaler to scale our data as needed.
+We used PCA to decompose our data down in dimensions.
+We used Kmeans as our ML Algo

 https://scikit-learn.org/stable/
 Scikit-learn provides a range of supervised and unsupervised learning algorithms via a consistent interface in Python.